isabella232/bas-style-kit/README.md

 $ terraform apply
 ```

-The CloudFront distribution that sits on top of the S3 bucket to provide SSL, requires manual provisioning:
+The CloudFront distribution, that sits on top of the S3 bucket to provide SSL, requires manual provisioning:

 1. Login to the [BAS AWS Console](https://178449599525.signin.aws.amazon.com/console/)
 2. Within CloudFront, setup a new web distribution with these settings (use defaults for non-specified settings):